openBackhaul/_PerformanceManagement/README.md

 ### Driver
 Replacement of ComarchOSS

-### Scope to be delivered in the first three consecutive iterations
+### Scope to be delivered in the first three consecutive iterations (agreed 16th of September 2025)

 - Interface (exposed at API GW) that is streaming (to be agreed with Consumers) performance data to the following out-of-domain software:
   - [APT](./additional_description/APT.md)